Seven Network: Origins

-In 1960, Frank Packer, the owner of Sydney's TCN-9, bought a controlling share of Melbourne's GTV-9, in the process creating the country's first television network (unofficially called "the National Nine Network") and dissolving the ATN-7/GTV-9 and the HSV-7/TCN-9 partnerships.
-Left without their original partners, ATN-7 and HSV-7 joined to form the Australian Television Network in 1963.
+In 1960, Frank Packer, the owner of Sydney's TCN-9, bought a controlling share of Melbourne's GTV-9.
+This created the country's first television network (unofficially called "the National Nine Network") and dissolved the ATN-7/GTV-9 and the HSV-7/TCN-9 partnerships.
+Left without their original partners, ATN-7 and HSV-7 joined to form the Australian Television Network (ATN) in 1963.
 The new grouping was soon joined by other capital-city channel 7 stations, ADS-7 Adelaide and BTQ-7 Brisbane.

-The new network began to produce and screen higher-budget programs to attract viewers, most notably Homicide, a series which would continue for another 12 years to become the nation's longest running drama series.
-However, it was not until 1970, after the network adopted the Network 7 name, that a national network logo was adopted, albeit still with independently owned and operated stations with local advertising campaigns.
+ATN began to produce and screen higher-budget programs to attract viewers, notably the Australian show Homicide (1964–1977), a series that would continue for another 12 years to become the nation's longest running drama series of the period.
+After the network adopted the Network 7 name in 1970, a national network logo was adopted.
+Stations remained independently owned and operated with local adveristing campaigns.

-Colour television was introduced across the network in 1975, when a new colour logo was adopted.
-Rupert Murdoch made an unsuccessful bid for the Herald and Weekly Times, owners of HSV-7, in 1979, later going on to gain control of rival ATV-10.
-Fairfax, however, successfully bought a 14.9% share of the company later in the same year.
+Color television was introduced across the network in 1975, when a new colour logo was adopted.

+In 1979, Rupert Murdoch made an unsuccessful bid for the Herald and Weekly Times, owners of HSV-7, later going on to gain control of rival ATV-10.
+Fairfax successfully bought a 14.9% share of Network 7 later that same year.
+A decade of media magnates jostling for control of Australian's media landscape was to follow.